ParadigmFoundation/kosu-monorepo/README.md

 See the [go-kosu](https://github.com/ParadigmFoundation/kosu-monorepo/tree/master/packages/go-kosu) package for more info about executing transactions, queries, and running a testnet with `docker-compose`.

-## Resources

-Public Kosu development resources (binaries, documentation, and docker images) are generated with each commit to `master` after a successful CI build.

 ## Documentation

 Generated documentation is published for the following packages with each commit, and published to [`docs.kosu.io`](https://docs.kosu.io)`: